Citation

 journal = {Genetics},

-title = {Transcriptional feedback targeting Wnt pathway components reveals hidden heterogeneity in C. elegans seam cell lineages.},
+title = {Transcriptional feedback targeting Wnt pathway components reveals hidden heterogeneity in Caenorhabditis elegans seam cell lineages.},

 url = {http://dx.doi.org/10.1093/genetics/iyag147},